JudicialCouncilOfCalifornia/jcc_storybook/src/stories/Molecules/Alert/readme.md

     "type" value above.
 This is just needed for Drupal, but I'd like to refactor so it's not needed.)
   },
-  content: "Text or other rendered content can be placed here.",
+  content: "Text or other rendered content can be placed here.
+In Drupal this is an array of items to be rendered.",
   dismissible: true or false,
   ```
 </details>